-The Food Bank received and utilized donated goods and services primarily representing produce processing fees, auction event items, and professional services totaling \$355,580 and \$311,902 during the years ended June 30, 2022 and 2021, respectively.
+The Food Bank received and utilized donated goods and services primarily representing produce processing fees, auction event items, and professional services totaling \$250,794 and \$355,580 during the years ended June 30, 2023 and 2022, respectively.

-The Food Bank regularly utilizes the services of volunteers.
-The Food Bank volunteers donated approximately 80,000 hours and 95,000 hours in years ended June 30, 2022 and 2021, respectively.
+The Food Bank is dependent on and regularly utilizes the services of volunteers.
+The Food Bank volunteers donated approximately 68,000 hours and 80,000 hours in years ended June 30, 2023 and 2022, respectively.
 The value of these services is not reflected in these financial statements because the services received do not create or enhance nonfinancial assets and do not require specialized skills.
-The Food Bank estimates that the value of these services is worth approximately \$2.4 million at \$29.95 per hour for the year ended June 30, 2022 (approximately \$2.7 million at \$28.54 per hour in 2021).
+The Food Bank estimates that the value of these services is worth approximately \$2.1 million at \$31.80 per hour for the year ended June 30, 2023 (approximately \$2.4 million at \$29.95 per hour in 2022).
 This valuation is based on the average hourly earnings of all production and nonsupervisory workers on private nonfarm payrolls (as determined by the Bureau of Labor Statistics) and adjusted for fringe benefits.